kubernetes-sigs/cluster-api/docs/book/src/introduction.md

 ## Why build Cluster API?

-Kubernetes is a complex system that relies on several components correctly configured to have a working cluster.
-Recognizing this complexity as a stumbling block for users, the community focused on simplifying the bootstrapping process.
+Kubernetes is a complex system that relies on several components being configured correctly to have a working cluster.
+Recognizing this as a potential stumbling block for users, the community focused on simplifying the bootstrapping process.
 Today, over [100 Kubernetes distributions and installers](https://www.cncf.io/certification/software-conformance/) have been created, each with different default configurations for clusters and supported infrastructure providers.
 SIG Cluster Lifecycle saw a need for a single tool to address a set of common overlapping installation concerns and started kubeadm.

 [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/) was designed as a focused tool for bootstrapping a best-practices Kubernetes cluster.
 The core tenet behind the kubeadm project was to create a tool that other installers can leverage and ultimately alleviate the amount of configuration that an individual installer needed to maintain.
 Since it began, kubeadm has become the underlying bootstrapping tool for several other applications, including Kubespray, Minikube, kind, etc.